San Diego Workers’ Compensation Lawyer

 - Future loss of earning capacity for permanent injury

 Workers’ compensation laws entitle employees to certain benefits when a personal injury – such as a spinal cord injury – is suffered in an accident arising out of and in the context of employment.
 Most employers are required to carry workers’ compensation insurance and so, for all practical purposes, all workers are covered.
 Benefits may include temporary total disability benefits while you can’t work, payment of your medical bills, permanent partial disability benefits, or total disability benefits.
 If you have suffered a loss because of a workplace injury, you should seek an San Diego workers compensation attorney right away to determine your benefits and protect your interests.

 How a San Diego Workers’ Compensation Attorney Can Help

 An attorney who specializes in workers’ compensation and employment law can be a terrific asset for any injured employee experiencing issues with a workers’ compensation claim.
 The right attorney can not only make the filing process much easier, but he or she can also handle communications with the insurer and help the employee resolve any issues that come into play later.
-Many workers’ compensation claims lead to personal injury lawsuits and third-party claims when the benefits are not enough to cover an employee’s losses, and an attorney can help an employee in this situation explore those options.
+Many workers’ compensation claims lead to personal injury lawsuits for example if you are a truck driver and was involved in a serious truck accident.
+Third-party claims when the benefits are not enough to cover an employee’s losses, and an attorney can help an employee in this situation explore those options.